ryanburgess/InlineRetinaJS/README.md

 Add inline-retina.min.js to your HTML.

-Add a class "hd" to all inline images that also have a retina version available.
+Add a class "retina" to all inline images that also have a retina version available.
 The retina image needs to be saved with the same name and same directory as the non-retina version but also appending "@2x" to the end of the name.

 Example: